-The apostle John, isolated on the Greek island of Patmos, had been given a vision of the future—a revelation—of what was to come.
-Before his mind a picture of phenomenal magnitude was unfolding; a gathering in heaven in which the multitudes of humanity (from every people group) stood together as one unified body worshiping Jesus Christ, their Lord and their Savior:
+The Apostle John, isolated on the Greek island of Patmos, had been given a vision of the future — a revelation — of what was to come.
+In his mind a picture of phenomenal magnitude was unfolding; a gathering in heaven in which the multitudes of humanity (from every people group) stood together as one unified body worshiping Jesus Christ, their Lord and their Savior:

-A multicultural congregation is a group of Christians in which “no one people group accounts for 80 percent or more of the membership.”1 Far from being a preview of the heavenly reality, however, less than 6 percent of the churches in the United States can be classified as multicultural.
+A multicultural congregation has been defined as a group of Christians in which “no one people group accounts for 80 percent or more of the membership.”1 Far from being a preview of the heavenly reality, however, a sadly small percentage of the churches in the United States can be classified as multicultural, even in multicultural neighborhoods.
 These statistics can bind one in the dark prison of discouragement, despair, or denial.
 We seem bound by a tainted history of dysfunctional relationships.
-Does the church dare dream of the dawning of a new day?
+Does the Church dare dream of the dawning of a new day?
 Must the present statistics be the concluding chapter of Church history?
 I don’t believe so.
 God desires through grace to paint a far more colorful picture than the present statistics suggest!

 The grace relations D.R.E.A.M. consists of: